ByronCorrea/WeatherApp/README.md

 - Weather App Using REACT CSS & JavaScript
 - Developed for desktop, then with the Mobile First methodology.
-- Compatible with all mobile devices and with a beautiful and pleasant user interface.
+- With a beautiful and pleasant user interface.

 ![preview img](/preview.png)